Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Regret analysis of

 \subsection{Discussion on different definitions of regret}

+Under exogeneity, \cite[Theorem 3.1]{ouhamma2021stochastic} show that the oracle and population regrets differ by $o(\log^2 T)$. \textit{In this section, we show it to be not true under endogeneity}.
+Thus, \textit{studying the three regrets shows} that the \textit{hardness of identification of underlying model (the identification regret $\widetilde R_T$), quality of predictions due to unavailability of oracle/true model (oracle regret $\overline{R}_T$), and quality of predictions w.r.t. a fixed dataset/population (population regret $R_T$) can differ significantly under endogeneity}, whereas they are of similar order under exogeneity.

-In econometrics, the focus has historically been on correctly identifying the estimator $\bb$, and the community has been mainly interested in assigning causal meaning to the parameters in the regression.
-Instead, the primary concern of the statistics and statistical learning community has arguably been generalisation.
-Under exogeneity, the problem of identifying the true parameter $\bb$ is solved at the same time as having good generalisation since the OLS estimator is a consistent estimator.
-Therefore, it is possible to perform the two tasks of identification and generalisation simultaneously.
-This is not true if we introduce the more realistic assumption of endogeneity, since the Minimum Mean Squared Error Estimator (\mmsee{}) is different from the oracle $\bb$, and has the following form,
+Historically, econometrics has focused on (asymptotic) correct identification of the estimator $\bb$ in presence of endogeneity in order to assign causal meaning to the parameters in a regression model \citep{angrist1995two}.

+Instead, the primary concern of the statistics and statistical learning community has arguably been generalisation (see for example \citep{shalev2014understanding}), with the online learning literature initiated by the works by \cite{foster1991prediction} and \cite{littlestone1991line}.

+Under exogeneity, the problem of identifying the true parameter $\bb$ is solved at the same time as minimizing the \mse{} by the \ols{} estimator, which is in fact a consistent estimator and is the Minimum Mean Squared Error Estimator (\mmse{}).
+This is not true if we introduce the more realistic assumption of endogeneity.
+In fact the estimator is biased and the \mmsee{} is different from the oracle $\bb$ in this case: